Bellman filtering and smoothing for state-space models: Application II: Nonlinear and degenerate state dynamics

 \subsection{Simulation results}

-For our simulation study, we select two sets of realistic parameter values shown in Table~\ref{table7}, and generate $100$ series of length $5{,}000$, using the first half for parameter estimation.
-The results in Table~\ref{table7} show, first, that average parameter estimates of $\rho_0,\rho_1$ and $\rho_2$ obtained by the CSIR particle filter are inaccurate, while those based on the Bellman filter are relatively accurate.
+To investigate the difference between the multivariate approach and the (one-dimensional) CSIR method, a simulation study is performed.
+Two sets of realistic parameter values are shown in Table~\ref{table11}.
+I generate $100$ series of length $5{,}000$, using the first half for parameter estimation.
+The results in Table~\ref{table11} show that average parameter estimates of $\rho_0,\rho_1$ and $\rho_2$ obtained by the CSIR particle filter are inaccurate, while those based on the Bellman filter are relatively accurate.
 For example, the average estimate of $\rho_2$ by the Bellman filter differs from the true value by no more than $0.01$, compared to at least $0.20$ for the particle filter.
-Second, the estimates based on the particle filter vary greatly across samples, as can be seen from the large standard deviations in parentheses, while parameter estimates based on the Bellman filter are relatively stable.
-Third, the average of numerically computed standard errors, in square brackets, indicates that standard errors are somewhat reliable for the Bellman filter, closely matching the actual variation across samples, but not for the CSIR method, where they are several orders of magnitude too small.
-This observation casts doubt on the validity of similarly small standard errors reported in \cite{catania2020stochastic}.
-Fourth, the right-most column shows that the improved parameter estimates lead to out-of-sample forecasting gains, which are consistent across samples (the Bellman filter produces better forecasts for each sample) and overwhelmingly statistically significant according to a standard Diebold-Mariano test (not shown).
+While \cite{catania2022stochastic} demonstrated that the CSIR method may produce accurate parameter estimates, this finding may partly be explained by the fact that the parameter-optimisation routine there was initialised using the true parameters, in which case the CSIR estimates typically remain close to the starting point.
+The results also show that the parameter estimates based on the particle filter vary greatly across samples, as can be seen from the large standard deviations in parentheses in Table~\ref{table11}, while parameter estimates based on the Bellman filter are relatively stable.
+Additionally, the average of numerically computed standard errors, in square brackets, indicates that standard errors are somewhat reliable for the Bellman filter, closely matching the actual variation across samples, but not for the CSIR method, where they are several orders of magnitude too small.
+This may be due to the nonsmooth approximation of the log-likelihood function in the CSIR method, and casts doubt on the validity of similarly small standard errors in \cite{catania2022stochastic}.
+Finally, the right-most column shows that the improved parameter estimates lead to out-of-sample forecasting gains, which are consistent across samples (the Bellman filter produces better forecasts for each sample) and overwhelmingly statistically significant according to a standard Diebold-Mariano test (not shown).